 A raw diamond is an uncut stone that has not been shaped or polished in any way.
 As these stones are in their most natural form, they are cloudy in appearance or, in other words, have inclusions, which give each stone a lot more personality than a traditionally cut and polished white diamond.

 Since raw and rough-cut diamonds are inherently unique, their one-off shapes make setting them a major task for jewelry designers.
-Whether you go for a sleek solitaire or vintage-style cluster, this means your ring requires a lot of technique to make it extraordinary.
+Whether you go for a sleek solitaire or vintage-style cluster, a lot of thought goes into making your ring as extraordinary as possible.
 Can’t argue with an incredibly well-made ring, right?

 If you think a raw or rough-cut diamond is right for you, we’ve compiled an edit of 30 different styles for every taste and budget.
 Scroll through for one-of-a-kind inspiration.